Double Glueing over Free Exponential: with Measure Theoretic Applications

-The paper is organised as follows: Section \ref{sect1} is a categorical study of how to lift a free exponential of $\cC$ to a double glueing $\T{J}{\cC}$ with a reciprocal orthogonality.
+The paper is organised as follows: Section \ref{sect1} is a categorical study of how to lift a Melli\`{e}s-Tabareau-Tasson free exponential of $\cC$ to a double glueing $\T{J}{\cC}$ with a focused orthogonality.
 Section \ref{sect2} is a measure-theoretic study on the s-finite transition kernels $\TsKer$.
 Section \ref{sect3} constructs the free exponential in $\opTsKer$.
-Section \ref{sect4} presents a measure theoretic instance of Section \ref{sect1} using Section \ref{sect3}, which subsumes the probabilistic coherences as discretisation.
+Section \ref{sect4} presents a measure theoretic instance of Section \ref{sect1} using Section \ref{sect3}, which subsumes the probabilistic coherence spaces as discretisation.